^

 "May I tell you a story?"
 The Exile pauses.
 "I went home too, at first."

-A glance in his direction.
-"I fled the Master's army, I fought my way back to my family.
+"I fled and fought my way back to my family.
 And they hated me.
 They tried to kill me.
 I had to do things I wish I hadn't.
-I just wish I'd learned then, is all."[2]
+I just wish I'd learned then, is all."

 "Learned what?"